Group Size

 Cost Inclusion

-- Fully supported and guided climb to Lobuche Peak
+- Fully supported and guided climb to Lobuche Peak.

-- 1 lead guide and 1:3 Sherpa guide to client ratio on bigger group size
+- 1 lead guide and 1:3 Sherpa guide to client ratio on bigger group size.

-- All peak permit fees, garbage deposit and trek permit fees
+- All peak permit fees, garbage deposit, and trek permit fees.

-- All meals (B,L,D) with tea/coffee/boiled water during the trekking period
+- All meals (B, L, D) with tea/coffee/boiled water during the trekking period.

-- Twin sharing accommodation at teahouse/lodge during the trekking period
+- Twin-sharing accommodation at teahouse/lodge during the trekking period.

-- Twin sharing accommodation at Kathmandu guest house or similar category for 4 nights with breakfast
+- Twin-sharing accommodation at Kathmandu guest house or similar category for 4 nights with breakfast.

-- All internal airfares as per itinerary with transfers
+- All internal airfares as per itinerary with transfers.

-- All ground transfers as per mentioned in the itinerary with international airport pickup/drop as per your flight time.
+- All ground transfers are as per mentioned in the itinerary with international airport pickup/drop as per your flight time.

-- Climbing guide summit bonus, wages and insurance
+- Climbing guide summit bonus, wages, and insurance.

-- Staffs wages, allowances with their insurance
+- Staff wages and allowances with their insurance.

-- Comprehensive first aid kit with supplementary oxygen system
+- Comprehensive first aid kit with supplementary oxygen system.

-- Porterage of equipment required during trekking and climbing
+- Porterage of equipment required during trekking and climbing.

-- Peak climbing certificate issued by Nepal Mountaineering Association
+- Peak climbing certificate issued by Nepal Mountaineering Association.

 Cost Exclusion